 Earth Train Leadership Training

-Earth Train’s ambition is to place the Mamoní Valley Preserve as the world campus, an incubation center and model, for Biocultural Leadership engaging young people who are seeking to develop their skills and for adults willing to serve as their coaches and mentors.
+Geoversity’s ambition is to place the Mamoní Valley Preserve as the world campus, an incubation center and model, for Biocultural Leadership engaging young people who are seeking to develop their skills and for adults willing to serve as their coaches and mentors.

-Earth Train offers a rich menu of learning and service opportunities in Panama.
+Geoversity offers a rich menu of learning and service opportunities in Panama.
 These include:

 Centro Mamoní is home to conservation research, workshops, leadership training, and a variety of hands-on and adventure-based learning experiences for teachers, children, college students, film-makers, artists, researchers, and nature guides-in-training.
 Located at forest’s edge just below the Continental Divide on the southwest border of Guna Yala – Centro Mamoní has over 1,500 square meters of available housing, meeting, shop and recreational space – all powered with a micro-hydro-electric system and linked to the world through a broadband satellite service.